JWM-CU/mmc3/README.md

 ### Custom domain names

 You can use a domain service such as Cloudflare to purchase a domain name and perform DNS management.
 Search for instructions for this.
-You will need to add records for the domain name such as an "A" record with IP addres (find IP address in command line with: nslookup <account_name>.github.io, and a CNAME record with www <account_name>.github.io.
+You will need to add records for the domain name such as an "A" record with IP addres (find IP address in command prompt with: nslookup <account_name>.github.io, and a CNAME record with www <account_name>.github.io.

 ### Modify the website to create your own website